Skip to Main Content

 Lower acquisition cost

 Data can help differentiate the brand from competitors, reduce customer price sensitivity, improve customer retention, set pricing premiums and drive consumer satisfaction and advocacy.
-Clustering and affinity analysis can surface opportunities of cross-selling and up-selling that enhances customer lifetime value by increasing switching costs and customer loyalty.
-Understanding the characteristics of profitable customer segments will help in driving online customer acquisition through better placed media and ad buys.
-In addition, it helps reduce reliance on face-to-face acquisition strategies that are limited during the COVID-19 pandemic.
+Clustering and affinity analysis can identify opportunities for cross-selling and upselling that enhance customer lifetime value by increasing switching costs and customer loyalty.
+Understanding the characteristics of profitable customer segments will help in driving online customer acquisition through better-placed media and ad buys.

-Insights from a UDP can help predict likely behaviour that can be proactively addressed through customer communications.
+Insights from a UDP can help predict likely behavior that can be proactively addressed through customer communications.

 2. Offer value-added business services